 Picture frames, some coffee tables, shelves and cabinets all have recessed edges cut into the wood to allow glass panes to sit comfortably inside the wood frame.
 You make a recessed edge with a drill bit made specifically for this purpose, called a rabbet bit.
 In conjunction with the rabbet bit, you use a pilot bearing on the router that glides along the edge of the wood as you cut.
 The pilot bearings and rabbet bits come in various sizes to suit any project.
-Does this Spark an idea?

 Choose the proper pilot bearing for your router that will cut at the same thickness as the wood.
 A ball bearing pilot bit is suitable for cutting recessed edges, as it ensures accuracy with it location below the rabbet bit and it rides along the wood as you cut to ensure you don't cut too deep.